For some Vietnam vets, recognition comes too late

 “When we got home, nobody shook your hand,” Swenson said Friday.
 “Now, they over-shake your hand.”

-Saturday, the Long Island Air Force Association will present the medal, a blue medallion suspended from a red, green and yellow ribbon traditionally associated with Vietnam, to about 20 Vietnam veterans who are residents of the Stony Brook veterans home.
+Saturday, the Long Island Air Force Association will present the medal — a blue medallion suspended from a red, green and yellow ribbon traditionally associated with Vietnam — to 26 Vietnam veterans during a ceremony at the Stony Brook veterans home.

-The medal was first authorized by President Barack Obama in 2012 for distribution by private sector “commemorative partners,” as a way of compensating for the relative lack of recognition afforded Vietnam veterans in the decades immediately after the war’s end.
-Anyone who served in Vietnam is eligible to receive the medal.
+In 2015, the Pentagon authorized the Long Island Air Force Association to design and present the medal as part of the Defense Department's Vietnam 50th Anniversary Commemoration Program, said Association president Fred DiFabio.
+The Pentagon initiative was designed to encourage nongovernmental organizations nationwide to salute local Vietnam veterans, in part to make up for the relative lack of recognition afforded Vietnam veterans in the decades immediately after the war’s end.

+DiFabio said his organization has distributed some 800 of the medals since 2015, and that area veterans who can show they served in Vietnam may apply for one via the Long Island Air Force Association's website.

 It has been more than a half century since President Richard Nixon pulled combat troops from Vietnam.
-Yet for many of the more than 2.7 million Americans who once served there, emotions concerning the conflict that claimed the lives of some 58,000 American troops in America’s first clear-cut war defeat remain raw.
+Yet for many of the more than 2.7 million Americans who once served there, emotions concerning the conflict that claimed the lives of some 58,000 U.S. GIs in America’s first clear-cut war defeat remain raw.

 Robert Nieves, 69, a former Army soldier who enlisted shortly after graduating from Smithtown Central High School in 1969, expressed similar sentiments as Swenson.